AdobeDocs/dynamic-media-classic.en/help/using/dmc-platform-overview.md

 The key Adobe Dynamic Media Classic workflow steps are:

-* **Upload and manage your assets** - Upload your media assets to Adobe Dynamic Media Classic.
+* **Upload and manage your assets**: Upload your media assets to Adobe Dynamic Media Classic.
 You can organize, browse, and search for assets on the system.
 You can also apply metadata to assets.

-* **Create rich media** - Create different configurations of your assets such as eCatalogs, Image Sets, Spin Sets, Swatch Sets, Mixed Media Sets, basic Templates, and FXG Templates.
+* **Create rich media**: Create different configurations of your assets such as eCatalogs, Image Sets, Spin Sets, Swatch Sets, Mixed Media Sets, basic Templates, and FXG Templates.

-* **Publish and administer** - Publish assets to the Adobe Dynamic Media Classic SaaS network.
+* **Publish and administer**: Publish assets to the Adobe Dynamic Media Classic SaaS network.
 Monitor the status of assets when they are published.
 Administer user rights and maintain security.

-* **Serve** - Deliver media from Adobe Dynamic Media Classic SaaS network to web pages, applications, and mobile devices; the media are performance-optimized and are delivered with CDN caching.
+* **Serve**: Deliver media from Adobe Dynamic Media Classic SaaS network to Web pages, applications, and mobile devices; the media are performance-optimized and are delivered with CDN caching.
 Adobe Dynamic Media Classic provides you with a URL for each asset.
 After you publish the asset, the URL becomes active.

 ![The Adobe Dynamic Media Classic workflow process](/help/using/assets/gs_workflow.png)